 claude mcp add --transport stdio shopify-dev-mcp -- npx -y @shopify/dev-mcp@latest

 This connects Claude Code to all seven tools in the AI Toolkit: searching Shopify docs, exploring the Admin API schema, validating GraphQL queries, and executing store operations.
-For store operations, you also need to authenticate via shopify auth login with your Partner account.
+For store operations, you also authenticate via shopify auth login with your Partner account.
+For Cursor, add this to your MCP server configuration:

 {